ArturOnop/cat-app/README.md

-# Getting Started with Create React App
+# Cat app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Running the app.

-## Available Scripts
+Write this command in command prompt of project to install all needed libraries.

-In the project directory, you can run:
+`npm i`

-### `npm start`
+Then write this command to start the app.

-Runs the app in the development mode.\
+`npm start`

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.

-You may also see any lint errors in the console.
+## About app

-### `npm test`
+React was used for the app development, especially functional hooks.

-Launches the test runner in the interactive watch mode.\
+As for the project, all obligatory tasks was made + "Back button", Light/Dark theme switcher and a little of adaptivity.

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Unfortunately, project was made in a hurry (in 4 days), so other plus features wasn`t added.